BraveStarr

-BraveStarr is an American space Western animated series that aired 65 episodes from September 1987 to February 1988 in syndication.
+BraveStarr is an American space Western animated television series that aired 65 episodes from September 1987 to February 1988 in syndication.
 The show was created a year after Mattel had released a line of action figures.
 BraveStarr was the last animated series produced by Filmation and Group W Productions before Filmation shut down in 1989.
 Reruns of the show aired on Qubo Night Owl from 2010 to 2013, and on the Retro Television Network from 2010 to 2015.